malmgrenola/feed-us/README.md

 ## Development

-This project uses `yarn` to start development server.
+This project uses `yarn` to start a development server.

 1. Fork the [feed-us repo](https://github.com/malmgrenola/feed-us)
 2. In the terminal run `git clone https://github.com/{your-own-gituser-here}/feed-us.git` - to fetch code
 3. In the terminal run `cd feed-us` - to place yourself in the root of the project.
 4. In the terminal run `yarn` - to download all dependencies
-5. `yarn dev` - to start dev environment.
+5. `yarn dev` - to start a dev environment.

-a http-server should start on port 3000 and site is now be available on `http://localhost:3000`.
+a http-server should start on port 3000 and the site is now available on `http://localhost:3000`.
 Google API's used is locked to `localhost:3000` & deploy url `malmgrenola.github.com/feed-us`.
-To change default port please update in `package.json` under scripts section.
+To change the default port please update in `package.json` under the scripts section.
 Please note that changing port will disable the usage of google api key provided in the project.

 ## Credits